Artisan-Lab/tag-std/sp-origin.md

 ### 3. Viability of the Tag-based Representation

 Theoretically, the space of possible safety properties is unbounded, and their complexity can be arbitrarily high due to the Turing-complete nature of such programs.
+A critical question arises: can such properties be represented using safety tags, which are abbreviated forms of safety properties originally described in natural language.
+In the example above, both `Dereferenceable` and `ValidNum` are safety tags.
-A critical question arises: can such properties be represented using safe tags?

 The answer is yes, for two reasons.

 Firstly, the number of safety tags can in principle be unlimited, depending on the requirements, which is comparable to the number of safety properties.
 Nevertheless, each crate only needs a finite set of safety tags.